microsoft/Kusto-Query-Language/doc/samples.md

 | computer2 | [326,105,302,301,300,102] |
 | ... | ... |

-Like `makelist`, `makeset` also works with ordered data.
-The `makeset` command generates arrays based on the order of the rows that are passed into it.
+Like `make_list`, `make_set` also works with ordered data.
+The `make_set` command generates arrays based on the order of the rows that are passed into it.

 ### Expand lists

-The inverse operation of `makelist` or `makeset` is `mv-expand`.
+The inverse operation of `make_list` or `make_set` is `mv-expand`.
 The `mv-expand` command expands a list of values to separate rows.
 It can expand across any number of dynamic columns, including JSON and array columns.
 For example, you can check the `Heartbeat` table for solutions that sent data from computers that sent a heartbeat in the past hour:

 ```kusto
 Heartbeat